 FORMED IN 1998.
-COMBAT SUPPORT GROUP (CSG) is the largest Force Element Group (FEG) in the Royal Australian Air Force with more than 5.600 full-time and reserve personnel from 56 different musterings and specialisations.
+COMBAT SUPPORT GROUP (CSG) is the largest force element group (FEG) in the RAAF with more than 5,600 full-time and reserve personnel from 56 different musterings and specialisations.
 CSG personnel are employed in Headquarters CSG, Combat Support Division and across 27 squadrons in No.95 Wing, No.96 Wing and Health Services Wing.
-As Air Force's most diverse FEG, CSG's motto is 'Project and Protect' which it achieves through the force projection of air power from airbases within Australia and globally as part of the Joint Force.
+As Air Force's most diverse FEG, CSG's motto is Project and Protect, which it achieves through the force projection of air power from airbases within Australia and globally as part of the joint force.
 CSG provides airbase operations and aerospace health capabilities, with CSG's airbases producing agile and integrated outcomes, regardless of the task.
 Headquarters CSG provides the collective aim point for Australia's airbase network, providing the lead for CSG wings and units.
-Headquarters CSG affirms FEG preparedness for the Joint Force through dedicated personnel capability. force generation, capability management and development elements.
-CSG's logistics capability and airbase airworthiness is underpinned by the Headquarters' safety assurance, logistics and engineering capability cells.
-COMBAT SUPPORT COORDINATION CENTRE Combat Support Coordination Centre (CSCC) conducts FEG-level tactical planning for employment of CSG capabilities during exercises and operations.
-CSCC is a component of Combat Support Division (CSD), an operational-level division within the Air Operations Centre (AOC) at Bungendore.
-CSCC and CSD promote effective employment of CSG force elements throughout activity planning and execution.
-CSCC is a critical link to consolidate a broad range of CSG capabilities for projection of airpower domestically, regionally and globally. level planning by Headquarters Joint Operations Command, Air Command and the AOC.
+Headquarters CSG affirms FEG preparedness for the joint force through dedicated personnel capability, force generation, capability management and development elements.
+CSG's logistics capability and airbase airworthiness is underpinned by the headquarter's safety assurance, logistics and engineering capability cells.